bcit-ci/CodeIgniter/user_guide_src/source/libraries/javascript.rst

 		$config['javascript_location'] =
 			'http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js';

+You can set the configuration item in Applications/config/config.php, your own configuration file, or with set_item() calls before you intialize the class.
 You can find details on how to set config items in :doc:`Config Library <config>`

 	.. note:: The example above uses the `Google CDN